Between items in a series

 - My dad lives in Kansas City, a great town for barbecue.

-- Barak Obama, a man of African descent, is the President of the United States.
+- Barak Obama, a man of African descent, was the President of the United States.

 - restrictive (do not use commas)